php-coder/query2app/README.md

 # Query To App
 Generates the endpoints (or a whole app) from a mapping (SQL query -> URL)

+>:warning: This is a proof of concept at this moment.
+Until it reaches a stable version, it might (and will) break a compatibility.

 # How to use

 1. Navigate to a project catalog